blackberry/Cascades-Community-Samples/NfcToolLite/README.md

 # Leveraging the Invocation Framework and QML for NFC

-The purpose of this application is to demonstrate how to use selected BlackBerry 10 NFC APIs fosussing particularly on those that make use of the Invocation Framework allowing many NFC interactions to take place using QML rather than C/C++.
+The purpose of this application is to demonstrate how to use selected BlackBerry 10 NFC APIs focussing particularly on those that make use of the Invocation Framework allowing many NFC interactions to take place using QML rather than C/C++.
 The Release History section gives details of those NFC APIs which are covered.

 The sample code for this application is Open Source under